 The Region's Political Systems

 Although internationally classified as a constitutional monarchy, Brunei officially deems itself a Melayu Islam Beraja (MIB; Malay Islamic Monarchy) and is, in many ways, an absolute monarchy.
 Sultan Hassanal Bolkiah has been in power since 1967; he appoints his advisory cabinet, privy council and council of succession.
 There is a 33-member legislative council, but those members are also appointed by and include the sultan; in 2004 there was talk of holding elections for 15 more seats, but those elections have never materialised.

 Malaysia is made up of 13 states and three federal territories (Kuala Lumpur, Pulau Labuan and Putrajaya).
 Each state has an assembly and government headed by a menteri besar (chief minister).
 Nine states have hereditary rulers (sultans), while the remaining four have government-appointed governors, as do the federal territories.
-In a pre-established order, every five years one of the sultans takes his turn in the ceremonial position of Yang di-Pertuan Agong (king) – since December 2016 this has been the Sultan of Kelantan was king from December 2016 until unexpectedly abdicating in January 2019.
+In a pre-established order, every five years one of the sultans takes his turn in the ceremonial position of Yang di-Pertuan Agong (king).
+The Sultan of Kelantan was king from December 2016 until unexpectedly abdicating in January 2019.
 The deputy king assumed official king duties until a new king is elected.